 Sandy Gherardi is a Washington, D.C. area fine art photographer, whose main focus is on Abstract Expressionism.
 Her interest in photography began with a Nikon School of Photography course in the 1980s.
 Two decades later, Digital Arts study at the Corcoran School of Art unveiled an exciting new world.
 Photography became her passion.

 In 2009 Sandy established The Reverent Lens.

-In recent years, in addition to being a finalist at Amazon Web Services AWSomeArt, Sandy's photographs have been juried into twenty gallery exhibitions, including seven consecutive Annual Abstract Exhibits at the Joseph Miller Center for the Photographic Arts, the Art League, Torpedo Factory, Alexandria, VA; Herndon ArtSpace, Nature Visions Photo Expo, Buchanan Partners Art Gallery, Hylton Center for the Performing Arts and the City of Fairfax Spotlight On the Arts.
+In recent years, in addition to being a finalist at Amazon Web Services AWSomeArt, Sandy's photographs have been juried into over twenty art gallery exhibitions, including seven consecutive Annual Abstract Exhibits at the Joseph Miller Center for the Photographic Arts; the Art League, Torpedo Factory, Alexandria, VA; Herndon ArtSpace; Nature Visions Photo Expo and Buchanan Partners Art Gallery, Hylton Center for the Performing Arts; and the City of Fairfax "Spotlight On the Arts".
 Several regional libraries, real estate and financial companies have featured solo exhibitions of her work.

 Sandy’s art resides in private and corporate collections, as well as in the permanent collections of the Children’s National Medical Center in Washington, DC and the Joseph Miller Center for the Photographic Arts in Virginia.